xxanhphuong/tatinta-v2/README.md

 ==> yarn dev
 ```

+Make sure that everyone in your team has the Prettier extension installed in Visual Studio Code.
+You can install it from the Extensions view in VSCode.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.